Prepare for the Future while Enjoying the Summer

 - Opportunities to network with a a global community of peers

-In addition to Equinox courses, CTD offers a diverse range of online program options; view a full list here.
+In addition to Academic Day and Residential Camp options, CTD offers a diverse range of online program options; view a full list here.

-The Equinox Online Summer Program welcomes applications from pre-qualified applicants as well as New Scores and Portfolio applicants.
+The 3-week Academic Day and Residential Camps welcome applications from pre-qualified applicants as well as New Scores and Portfolio applicants.
 Before beginning the online application, determine which type of applicant you are based on the descriptions below.

 Pre-qualifed Review Applicant

-You are a pre-qualified review applicant if you are in grade 9 through grade 12 and you meet both of the following criteria:
+You are a pre-qualified review applicant if you meet both of the following criteria:

-- You have successfully completed a CTD course through the Summer Program or Online Program at the Indigo Tier within the previous twenty-four months.
+- You have successfully completed a CTD course at the same, or more rigorous tier (Emerald, Magenta or Indigo), within the previous two years.

-- You are now applying for a Summer Program course with the same qualifying subject area (Verbal, Math, or Science) as a CTD course you previously completed.
+- You are now applying for a course with the same qualifying subject area (Verbal, Math, or Science) as the CTD course you previously completed.

 New Scores Applicant

-You are a new scores applicant if you are in grade 9 through 12 and you meet either one of the following criteria:
+You are a new scores applicant if you meet either one of the following criteria:

 - You have not attended any CTD program for the past two years and you have qualifying test scores (Verbal, Math or Science) for your desired course that are no more than two years old.

-- You have previously attended a course with the Summer Program or CTD Online Program, but you are now applying for a course with a different qualifying subject area (Verbal, Math, or Science) and you have qualifying test scores.
+- You have previously completed a CTD course, but you are now applying for a course with a different qualifying subject area (Verbal, Math, or Science) and you have qualifying test scores.

 New Portfolio Applicant

-You are a portfolio applicant if you are in grade 9 through 12 and you do not have qualifying test scores because you have either:
+You are a portfolio applicant if you do not have qualifying test scores because you have either:

 - never taken a nationally normed standardized achievement test or above-grade-level test, OR